ywangflora/coursedata/hw1-snaqTimeTests/readme.md

   - you should also **use `basename`** and/or `dirname`
   - use at least one `if` statement (you should also have at least one `for` loop, like for exercise 2).
-  - do not use R or Python; the goal here is to learn bash scripting.
+  - do not use R or Python; the goal here is to learn shell scripting.

   Make sure to put a comment near each command that uses a regular expression (like `sed`), to explain what the command is doing.